keshav864/Sales-tracker-crm/EMPLOYEE_CREDENTIALS.md

 ## 🔍 **Features by Role:**

 ### **Admin Access:**
-- View all 29 employees
+- View all 29 employees with team structure
+- Manager dropdown filter on dashboard
-- Complete team structure overview
+- Export team data and individual employee data
-- Manage employee data
+- Complete employee management (add/edit/delete)
-- System settings
+- System settings and data integrity checks
-- Full dashboard access
+- Full dashboard access with team filtering

 ### **Manager Access:**
 - View ONLY their direct team members
 - Team attendance management
-- Team sales reports
+- Team sales reports and analytics
-- Team analytics (privacy protected)
+- Export their team data only
-- Dropdown shows only their team
+- Dropdown shows only their team members

 ### **Employee Access:**
-- Personal dashboard
+- Personal dashboard and performance metrics
-- Own attendance tracking
+- Own attendance tracking and sales entry
-- Sales entry
-- Personal reports
+- Personal reports and analytics
+- Profile management

 ## 🔒 **Data Privacy Implementation:**
 - **Salim Javed (BM001)** can ONLY see his 12 team members